floriskappen/hu-ipass/README.md

 The order in which the scripts in the directories should be executed is the following:
 1. `data_gathering/`: Downloads the data
-3. `data_preparation/`: Filters and cuts the full songs into 30s pieces
+2. `data_preparation/`: Filters and cuts the full songs into 30s pieces
-2. `data_augmentation/`: Expands the training set by augmenting the data using various techniques
+3. `data_augmentation/`: Expands the training set by augmenting the data using various techniques
 4. `data_preprocessing/`: Generates MFCCs for each set and saves them as JSON
+5. `train_model`: Trains a LSTM model with the generated MFCCs
+6. `do_prediction`: Does a prediction with an audio file of your choice

 ## data/ folder
 The `data/` folder at the root of this repository will be filled with the collected data.
 The structure is as follows: